mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 <img src="{{  site.baseurl  }}/images/statistics/arima/partial_autocorr_examples.png">

-So why not always just the partial autocorrelation plot?
-Well the autocorrelation plot is still an intuitive measure: lag-2 means the correlation between $y_t$ and $y_{t-2}$, for example.

- Unless we have an infinitely long time series, these correlations will always be estimates, and so they will need to be significantly different from zero for us to consider them real.
+Autocorrelation and partial autocorrelation plots can be used to determine whether a simple AR or MA model (as opposed to full ARIMA model) is sufficient to describe your data<sup>[[2]](#2-partial-autocorrelation)</sup>.
+In the fifty years since autocorrelation plots [were first introduced](https://archive.org/details/timeseriesanalys0000boxg), though, your laptop has likely become strong enough to perform a full parameter scan to find the ARIMA (or even SARIMAX) model that best describes your data, even if there are thousands of observations.
+These plots, then, are probably more useful as complementary ways of visualizing the temporal dependence of your data.

 ### Stationarity
 As with any statistical model, there are assumptions that must be met when forecasting time series data.
-The biggest assumption is that the time series is **stationary.** In other words, we assume that **the parameters that describe the time series aren't changing over time.** To predict the future values of a time series, the data must have constant mean, variance, and autocorrelation.<sup>[[2]](#2-model-assumptions)</sup>
+The biggest assumption is that the time series is **stationary.** In other words, we assume that **the parameters that describe the time series aren't changing over time.** To predict the future values of a time series, the data must have constant mean, variance, and autocorrelation.<sup>[[3]](#3-stationarity)</sup>

 <img src="{{  site.baseurl  }}/images/statistics/arima/stationary.png">